 Renting an e-scooter in a city like Austin is cheap and easy.
 All it takes is a credit card number and a smartphone app—no special license required.
 Rentals cost about $1 to unlock and 15 cents per minute to ride.
 They can be picked up and dropped off just about anywhere.
 This ease of use, while convenient, is becoming a problem for anyone who shares the road.

 Most drivers consider e-scooters to be something of a nuisance; most pedestrians consider them a menace.
 The e-scooter industry is so new that accident data is difficult to come by, but when accidents do happen—especially involving a scooter rented from a third party—determining who is at-fault and how to handle insurance claims can be tricky.

-Our Texas personal injury attorney at Glen Larson Law looks at what makes this trendy mode of transportation so potentially dangerous, and the types of accidents and injuries that are often involved with riding an e-scooter.
+Our Texas personal injury Attorneys at Glen Larson Law looks at what makes this trendy mode of transportation so potentially dangerous, and the types of accidents and injuries that are often involved with riding an e-scooter.

 Types of Electric Scooter Accidents

 There are three basic categories of e-scooter accident victim: the riders themselves, pedestrians who are struck by moped riders, and e-scooter riders who are hit by motor vehicles or pedestrians.